pablo-meier/Pablog/frog-sources/About-Site.md

 ## Hosting

-I used to do something ridiculous, which was host this on Google Cloud (my old team!) using Kubernetes.
+The most ridiculous thing I ever did was host this on Google Cloud (my old team!) using Kubernetes.
 I did this mostly because this site is a safe sandbox to futz around with things I want to learn, and I had no experience with containers.
-Prior to that it was on a Linode; I left after they were supremely embarassing about security.
+Prior to that it was on a Linode; I left after they were supremely embarassing about security practices.
 I used [CloudFlare][11] for easy SSL.
 There [might be drawbacks to this][24], however.

 Nowadays, I use a full AWS stack of S3, CloudFront, and Route 53.
 A decent guide to do this is [here][32].